EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 ### The effects of momentum

-Spiralling towards the minimum.
+Augmenting SGD with momentum has [many advantages](https://distill.pub/2017/momentum/) and often works better than the other standard algorithms for an appropriately chosen learning rate (check out this [paper](https://arxiv.org/abs/1705.08292) for more details).
+However, with the wrong learning rate, SGD with momentum can overshoot minima and we often a spiraling pattern around the minimum.

 <img src="{{ site.url }}/imgs/optim_viz_momentum.png" style="align:center; margin: 0 auto; width:500px;">
-<p style="text-align: center; font-style: italic; font-size: 80%;">SGD with momentum spiralling towards the minimum.</p>
+<p style="text-align: center; font-style: italic; font-size: 80%;">SGD with momentum spiraling towards the minimum.</p>

 ### Standard SGD does not get you far

 SGD without momentum consistently performs the worst.
+The learning rate for SGD on the visualization is set to be artificially high (an order of magnitude higher than all the other algorithms) in order for the optimization to converge in a reasonable amount of time.

 ---